MatthewRDangle/StandardCSS/README.md

 As of 4/20/2022, 94% of all users browsers', according to CanIUse, support everything in document.
 Except the scrollbar, as only webkit supported browsers support this.

+## Accessibility
+All styling following the recommendations of W3C or integrates a commonly used browser style agent implementation.
+Since all elements being modified are still displayed by default, even if their appearance and aesthetic is overwritten (ex. checkbox and radio), they still retain the accessible properties.

 ## Licencing
 Please see the legal directory for this project regarding use.